 The fair value of such securities not quoted in an active market may be determined by the Trust using reputable pricing sources (such as pricing agencies) or indicative prices.
 Such values may be indicative and not executable or binding.
 The Trust would exercise judgment and estimates on the quantity and quality of pricing sources used.
 Where no market data is available, the Trust may value positions using their own models, which are usually based on valuation methods and techniques generally recognized as standard within the industry.
 The inputs into these models use observable data, to the extent practicable.
 However, areas such as credit risk (both own and counterparty), volatilities and correlations require management to make estimates.
 Changes in assumptions about these factors could affect the reported fair value of financial instruments.
-The determination of what constitutes observable' requires significant judgment by the Trust.
-The Trust considers observable data to be market data that is readily available, regularly distributed or updated, reliable and verifiable, not proprietary, and provided by independent sources that are actively involved in the relevant market.
+The determination of what constitutes observable requires significant judgment by the Trust.
+The Trust considers observable data to be market data that is readily available, regularly distributed or updated, reliable and relevant.